-Sustainability is becoming increasingly more important to consumers.
-To answer this growing concern, companies worldwide are making changes to reduce their carbon footprint and leave a more positive impact on the planet.
-One of the most important ways companies can realize improved sustainability impact is through better product packaging practices.
+Sustainability is increasingly more important to consumers.
+Companies worldwide are making changes to reduce their carbon footprint and leave a more positive impact on the planet.
+An important way companies can realize improved sustainable impact is through better product packaging practices.

-When considering product packaging, companies have many material choices, such as glass and various plastics.
-Both materials are available in many standard sizes and shapes, and both can also be customized to a specific brands’ needs.
-However, if sustainability is important to your business, did you know that plastic offers significant advantages over glass?
+Companies have many material choices, such as glass and various plastics, when choosing product packaging.
+Both materials are available in many standard sizes and shapes, and both can be customized to a specific brands’ needs.
+However, if sustainability is important to your business, plastic offers significant advantages over glass.

 Plastic Offers Better Sustainability of Raw Materials

 Perhaps one of the most recognized benefits of plastic over glass is in its sustainable use of raw materials.
 Like glass, plastic production relies on finite natural resources; however, compared to glass’ constant drain on raw materials, plastic offers unique benefits in recycled applications.
-We explore the production processes of both packaging materials in further detail below.
+The production processes of both packaging materials is explored in further detail below.

 The Glass Manufacturing Process

 Manufacturing glass bottles can leave a large impact on the environment.
 Sand is the primary ingredient in glass.
 The sand is heated to extremely high temperature, melted into a liquid state, and then used in molds to make bottles.
 Although it may seem like we have a readily accessible and abundant supply of sand, it’s actually being used faster than it can be naturally replenished.
 In addition, high silica sand is required to make glass.
 Sand with a high silica content is typically found in active or extinct riverbeds and seabeds.
 Removing this sand can have far reaching consequences.